Cutting the price tag

 First, we subtract scholarships—up to $20,000 (based on merit).

 Next, we subtract grants—up to $23,000 (based on need).

 What we’re left with is the actual cost, often times significantly less than the original sticker price.
 It is the amount left over after scholarships, grants and student loans have been applied.

 So how much can I expect my actual cost to be?

-In the fall of 2017, 99% of new Calvin students received scholarships and/or grants—gift money that doesn’t need to be repaid.
+99% of new Calvin students receive scholarships and/or grants—gift money that doesn’t need to be repaid.